TetraMesa

 Identity

 The whole “what is identity” thing can get deeply philosophical.
-Let’s pass on that for now.
+Let’s pass on that.
 Breeder docs are their own special topic; birth certificates, government IDs… it all starts there.
 Now, are YOU more than that?
 Sure.
 There’s whole books written about sovereign selves and identity not being your government labels, etc. But this is just a practical blog post.
 So let’s skip the philosophy and go on about our day.

 Consumers: What You Can Do